Home Care Package

-If you’re looking to remain in your own home while accessing in-home support, a Home Care Package might be your best option.
+If you’re looking to remain in your own home while accessing in-home aged care support, a Home Care Package might be your best option.
 There are four home care package levels available depending on the level of care the person needs:

 What is a Home Care Package?

-A Home Care Package (HCP) is a government-subsidised package of care and support services that helps older Australians receive aged care and support in their own homes, and can be particularly beneficial for those with more complex care needs.
+A home care package is a government-subsidised package of care and support services that helps older Australians receive aged care and support in their own homes, and can be particularly beneficial for those with more complex care needs.

-There are four levels of home care packages that Australians can access.
+There are home care package levels that Australians can access.
 Each level comes with a different amount of funding.
-Depending on the level of support you need — ranging from basic care needs (Level 1) to high-level care needs (Level 4) — the Aged Care Assessment Team (ACAT) team will assess and decide the level that is appropriate for the person.
+Depending on the level of care the person needs — ranging from basic care needs (Level 1) to high care needs (Level 4) — the Aged Care Assessment Team (ACAT) will assess and decide the level that is appropriate for the person.
 Find out more about preparing for an ACAT assessment, to make sure your support needs are met.

-Your service provider coordinates and can manage your services for you on your behalf.
-Alternatively, you can self-manage your home care package through Mable to have complete control over who you select to provide support, at your chosen time and rates, and potentially double the hours of care out of your funding.
+Your service provider coordinates and can provide care management of services.
+Alternatively, you can self-manage your home care package through Mable to have complete control over who you select to provide support, at your chosen time and rates, and get more hours of care out of your funding.
 Before the policy of Consumer Directed Care was fully introduced in 2017, participants had to stick with their aged care provider with sometimes limited choices.

 What can home care package funds be used for?